fluree/docs.flur.ee/src/content/docs/identity/signatures.md

 Fluree also has a user interface to help users submit signed queries and transactions.

 This can be found in the user interface by navigating to `/flureeql`.
 By clicking the "sign" button, you can toggle whether or not there is an option to sign queries and transactions.
-Note that the hosted version of Fluree does not allow you to sign queries, because `fdb-group-open-api` is set to true for all hosted accounts, so a signed query would be ignored regardless.
+Note that the hosted version of Fluree does not allow you to sign queries, because `fdb-api-open` is set to true for all hosted accounts, so a signed query would be ignored regardless.

 ### Signed Queries
-If `fdb-group-open-api` is set to true, then you do not need to sign your queries.
-In fact, the signature in a signed query will be ignored if `fdb-group-open-api` is set to true.
+If `fdb-api-open` is set to true, then you do not need to sign your queries.
+In fact, the signature in a signed query will be ignored if `fdb-api-open` is set to true.

 If you do need to sign your queries, you should have access to your private key.
 Your private key needs to be [connected to a valid auth record](/docs/identity/auth-records) in the database.